AshridgeTechnologies/elemento/stories/Backlog.md

 - Shows Objects are not valid as a React child (found: object with keys {description, errorMessage}) when server call fails
 - Authorization header not sent with server app get requests
 - Dates in data from server app function are left as ISO strings
+- Async Startup action causes error (as useEffect tries to call the Promise)